David-Honisch/Microsoft-Windows/LC2Navigator2022/readme.md

 - 7;Missing Plugins and Updates Info;alert('more coming soon...')

-Yes, all the following plugins missing up to now:
+Yes, here are some not migrated projects up to now:

 All Plugins Download v.1.01a (14.01.2022) - Alle Plugins als Download verfügbar

-- SQLITE v.1.0(sqlite3win.zip)
+- All Plugins v.1.0 (including all following data entries.
+Please download first.)

 - LC2CRC32 Plugin Downloader v.0.1a
 - Lc2process Plugin Downloader v.0.1a
 - LC2ShortCutCLI Plugin Downloader v.0.1a